List of Marvel Comics characters: L: Dog Logan

-Years later, Dog is hired by John Howlett, Sr. (James's grandfather) to track James.
-Dog accepted, but with the intention of killing James rather than return him to his dying grandfather.
+Years later, Dog is hired by John Howlett Sr. (James's grandfather) to track James.
+Dog accepted, but with the intention of killing rather than returning to James's dying grandfather.
 Now fully grown, Dog is large and powerfully built with lightly colored hair.
-He eventually tracks James to the mining town where he and Rose have been staying since they ran from the Howlett estate.
-Dog spends some time in the town, learning James' habits and watches as James and Smitty, the foreman of the camp and James' close friend, participate in a cage fight.
+He eventually tracks James to the mining town where James and Rose have been staying since they ran from the Howlett estate.
+Dog spends some time in the town, learning James's habits and watches as James and Smitty, the foreman of the camp and James's close friend, participate in a cage fight.
 James, despite being enraged over Smitty's relationship with Rose, allows Smitty to win the fight.
 After the fight, Dog suddenly attacks James.
-During the fight, Dog claims that he is responsible for John Howlett's death (even though Dog's father is actually the one responsible).
-James manages to defeat Dog and extends his bone claws, preparing to kill him.
-However, Rose suddenly arrives.
-As James prepares to strike, Rose runs into his claws and is fatally wounded.
+During the fight, Dog claims that James is responsible for the death of John Jr. (even though Dog's father was actually the one responsible).
+James manages to defeat Dog and extends bone claws, preparing to kill him yet Rose suddenly arrives.
+As James prepares to strike, Rose runs into James's claws and is fatally wounded.
 Grief-stricken, James runs from the camp and into the forest, leaving Dog behind.

 Later in the Astonishing Spider-Man & Wolverine mini series, Dog encounters Spider-Man travelling through time.
 Dog enters a mine containing the glowing diamonds responsible for Spider-Man's time travel.
 The diamonds send him to the present day.

-In the modern era, Dog Logan is seen alive in the Canadian wilderness, obsessed with reading newspaper articles about Wolverine creating his own school.
-While in the future (the present) in his cabin, he was greeted by a future version of himself who told him it was time for him to start hunting his brother in the Savage Land, without giving out anything of the outcome of the battle.
-Through unknown means, he made it to the Savage Land and shot down his brother with a laser pistol while he was jumping around the trees in order to teach Wolverine a lesson.
+In the present day, Dog Logan is seen alive in the Canadian wilderness, obsessed with reading newspaper articles about Wolverine creating his own school.
+While in the future (the present) in his cabin, he is greeted by a future version of himself who tells him it was time for him to start hunting his brother in the Savage Land, without giving out anything of the outcome of the battle.
+Through unknown means, he made it to the Savage Land and shot down his brother with a laser pistol while he's jumping around the trees in order to teach Wolverine a lesson.

-Dog was offered a teaching job at the Hellfire Club's Hellfire Academy where he became the gym teacher.
+Logan is offered a teaching job at the Hellfire Club's Hellfire Academy, where he became a gym teacher.
+Amidst the Hellfire Academy's destruction, Logan escapes into the Siege Perilous.

 Powers and abilities of Dog Logan

-Much about Dog remains unrevealed, due to the few appearances he has made.
 Dog is tall and powerfully built and demonstrates impressive tracking abilities, though it remains unrevealed precisely how he locates his brother and Rose.
 Dog also shows himself to be a formidable combatant.

 In his appearances in the present day, Logan has mastered the use of the time diamonds and is able to use them to travel through time seemingly at will, and to transport people and things from different time periods to his own location.
 He has also acquired an arsenal of highly advanced weaponry from various future eras, including plasma rifles, poison darts filled with alien venom, and an Adamantium battle-axe.